On Arithmetic Series involving the fractional part function: Introduction and Main results

 \section{Introduction and Main results}

-In [3] H. Davenport investigated some interesting arithmetic series involving the fractional part function $\{x\},$ and established interesting connections with special Fourier series.
+In [3] Davenport investigated some interesting arithmetic series involving the fractional part function $\{x\},$ and established interesting connections with special Fourier series.
 To emphasize one curious result in relation to special functions, we note the formula

-This has a special connection with Kummer's fourier series for $\log(\Gamma(x))$ (see [1]).
-More modern work has been done by the authors [1,7], where we may find natural refinements as series involving $B_k(\{x\}),$ the periodic Bernoulli polynomials. \\* The purpose of this paper is to present further interesting results connecting the work of A. I. Popov [9] and H. Davenport [3].
+(This has a special connection with Kummer's Fourier series for $\log(\Gamma(x))$ (see [1]), which we touch upon later in this section.)
+More modern work has been done by the authors [1,7], where we may find natural refinements as series involving $B_k(\{x\}),$ the periodic Bernoulli polynomials. \\* The purpose of this paper is to present further interesting results connecting the work of Popov [9] and Davenport [3].
+Popov's result can be view as an integral operation applied to arithmetic series of the Davenport type (i.e. the left side of (1.1)), and applying a lower bound on the terms of the resulting series.
 Popov's formula is special because of its relationship with series related to the prime number theorem [4, pg.69].
 We first present a new refinement to Popov's formula more akin to those given by [1,7] by adapting the first proof offered by Patkowski [8] to periodic Bernoulli polynomials.
 Then we offer some natural corollaries and a criterion for the Riemann Hypothesis (RH) in the last section.
 We follow standard notation, and set $\rho$ to be the non-trivial zeros of the Riemann zeta function [6, 11], $\zeta(s).$

 \begin{theorem} Define $I_k(x):=\int_{0}^{x}B_k(\{t\})dt.$ Put For $x>1,$ and natural numbers $k\ge1,$ we have